docsifyjs/docsify/docs/configuration.md

 }
 ```

 Do note that order matters!
-Routes are matched the same order that you declare them, so in cases where you have overlapping routes, you might want to list the more specific ones first:
+Routes are matched the same order you declare them in, which means that in cases where you have overlapping routes, you might want to list the more specific ones first:

 ```js
 window.$docsify = {